-There was also a really unique sundial right in the middle of the replicas.
+There was also a unique sundial right in the middle of the replicas.

 The cemetery here is one of the most beautiful of the missions.
-It is not just one section but it includes many different graves all buried along the various walkways and sections right outside the chapel.
+It is not just one section, but it includes many different graves along the various walkways and sections right outside the chapel.

 These walkways were charming with hanging plants growing around them, and the graves that lined the path added a serene quality to the walk.

-The chapel is the oldest building South of Monterey in California.
-The pulpit itself is original, and the alter was brought from Mexico in the 1790’s.
+The chapel is the oldest building south of Monterey in California.
+The pulpit is original, and the altar was brought from Mexico in the 1790s.

 There is also a prayer room that has incredibly detailed and beautiful paintings on both the wall and the ceiling.
 It is off to the right of the main chapel room.

 The walls of the chapel have a few unique pieces of art on them as well.
 They are not the traditional style that you see in the missions, but they still are depictions of Jesus’ crucifixion.

 You can walk outside from here as well to see the chapel’s exterior.